-EFETAC'S ROLE: The project is supported by EFETAC funding.
+EFETAC'S ROLE: The project is supported by Eastern Threat Center funding.

-PROGRESS: The range-wide genetic variation study of eastern hemlock, using polymorphic microsatellite markers, was completed in 2011, and a paper is now in press.
-The results of this study are being used, along with climate change projections developed by the EFETAC ForeCASTS project and with hemlock woolly adelgid presence data, to assess long-term genetic risk to eastern hemlock populations.
+PROGRESS: The range-wide genetic variation study of eastern hemlock, using polymorphic microsatellite markers, was published in 2012.
+Researchers are using the results of this study, along with climate change projections developed by the ForeCASTS project and with hemlock woolly adelgid presence data, to assess long-term genetic risk to eastern hemlock populations.

-Mitochondrial DNA has been sequenced from more than 60 ponderosa pine populations, allowing researchers to detect long-term genetic divergence among groups of populations.
-A journal article is in preparation describing these results.
+Mitochondrial DNA haplotypes were identified from more than 100 ponderosa pine populations, allowing researchers to detect long-term genetic divergence among groups of populations.
+A journal article describing these results was published in 2013.
 Additional microsatellite marker and isozyme protein marker work is under way to assess genetic variation among ponderosa pine populations.